-Toyota Corolla Headlight and Taillight Replacement Guide
+Toyota Corolla Headlight And Taillight Replacement Guide

 Are your Toyota Corolla’s headlights growing dim?
 Is one of them completely out?
 Are your taillights not working?
 No need to worry, they are pretty simple to change.
-Here is how to replace your headlight and taillights.
+Here is how to replace your headlight and taillights.;

-Before you begin working on your Toyota Corolla make sure you have a well lit location and an ample amount of time.
+Before you begin working on your Toyota Corolla make sure you have a well-lit location and an ample amount of time.
 Working in the dark or under a time crunch can lead to a botched repair.
 Also, remember to wear gloves since your skin’s oil can cause the new headlight to not last as long.

 In order to change your headlights, you will need to take a look at the headlight assembly under the hood.
-Toyota has made some changes to their design over the years, here is a general overview:
+Toyota has made some changes to its design over the years, here is a general overview: